fargiolas/we515mqtt/README.md

 # Orno WE-515 to MQTT

 A couple of services to read data from a OR-WE-515 Energy meter and broadcast it to my local MQTT broker and to Grafana for visualization.
+It will probably work with with OR-WE-514 too commenting out the lines that read the multitariff registers.

 Nothing too refined and mainly meant for personal use.